mahya-projects/selected-work-samples/README.md

 The full project contained different parts, including multiple device and sample-mount-related components.
 As a team, we worked with the full project and combined the different parts to obtain the final design.

-One of the parts I worked on was a meander-shaped resonator structure(I have attached the SEM images of these structures to the email I sent you), which I parameterized myself.
+One of the parts I worked on was a meander-shaped resonator structure, which I parameterized.

 The included file is one example from that type of work.

-Note
-These files are shared only as selected work samples for review.
-They are not intended to represent a full repository or the complete internal project structure.